 IT (Information Technology) equipment

-Some IT equipment such as a keyboard, laptop riser, mouse, wrist rest, headset, monitor, network booster and cables can be purchased through our ECC Amazon Prime account or through My Oracle buying goods and services.
+Some IT equipment such as a keyboard, laptop riser, mouse, wrist rest, headset, monitor, network booster and cables can be purchased through My Oracle buying goods and services.

 You can read more information on the Oracle Hub.